Gastroesophageal Reflux Disease

-- Avoid eating large meals: When you eat a lot of food at one time, your stomach needs more acid to digest it.
-Eat 6 small meals each day instead of 3 large ones and eat slowly.
-Avoid eating for 2 to 3 hours before bedtime as this may also decrease acid reflux.
+- Do not eat large meals.
+When you eat a lot of food at one time, your stomach needs more acid to digest it.
+Eat 6 small meals each day instead of 3 large ones, and eat slowly.
+Do not eat meals 2 to 3 hours before bedtime.

-- Elevate the head of the bed: Place 6-inch blocks under the head of your bed frame.
-Use more than one pillow under your head and shoulders while you sleep.
+- Elevate the head of your bed.
+Place 6-inch blocks under the head of your bed frame.
+You may also use more than one pillow under your head and shoulders while you sleep.

-- Keep a healthy weight: If you are overweight, weight loss helps relieve symptoms of GERD.
+- Maintain a healthy weight.
+If you are overweight, weight loss may help relieve symptoms of GERD.